cybertraining-dsc/fa20-523-337/project/project.md

 - Data Exploration

 The dataset we obtained contained 54 Independent Variable and 1 Dependent variable.
-The Dependent Variable is "totals.transactionRevenue".
+The Dependent Variable is totals.transactionRevenue.
 The end goal of this project is to predict the revenue of the Online Store Customer as close as possible.

 - Data Pre-Processing